OpenDroneMap/ClusterODM/README.md

 # ClusterODM

 A reverse proxy, load balancer and task tracker for NodeODM.
 In a nutshell, it's a program to link together multiple [NodeODM](https://github.com/OpenDroneMap/NodeODM) nodes under a single network address.
-The program allows to distribute tasks across multiple nodes while taking in consideration factors such as maximum number of images, queue size and memory availability.
+The program allows to distribute tasks across multiple nodes while taking in consideration factors such as maximum number of images, queue size and slots availability.

 ![image](https://user-images.githubusercontent.com/1951843/57490594-b9828180-7287-11e9-9328-740cc0be8f7e.png)